Mr. Britling Sees It Through: Synopsis

+Thematic composition

 Mr. Britling is a complex character whose conflicts are the chief concern of the plot.
 Mrs. Britling (Edith) runs the household, but she does not engage her husband's affections entirely.
 On the one hand, he is involved in "his eighth love affair" with a Mrs. Harrowdean (though this affair does not survive the beginning of the war).
 At a deeper level, he feels himself "profoundly incompatible" with Edith, his present wife, whom he married after the death of his first wife Mary, with whom he had been "passionately happy."
 His deep love of the son they had together, Hugh, is inflected by his continued emotional attachment to the memory of his first wife.

 It is the obliviousness to Prussian militarism (through most of the novel, the First World War is blamed on this), and then the collective resolve of British society to confront it, that are the principal themes of Mr. Britling Sees It Through, but in the final pages the protagonist wins through to a larger, religious interpretation of the tragedy.
 Much of the first book is devoted to discussions of the character of British society, and much of the second and third to discussions of Britain's response to the challenge of the war.
 Mr. Britling is a critical but not radical observer of the national and international scene.
 He regards British life in general, for example, as an unplanned, organic development, and believes that the British Empire came into existence in a haphazard, unintentional manner.

 Mr. Britling Sees It Through is of note for its extended exposition of Wells's non-sectarian religious faith: "Religion is the first thing and the last thing, and until a man has found God and been found by God, he begins at no beginning, he works to no end.
 He may have his friendships, his partial loyalties, his scraps of honour.
 But all these things fall into place and life falls into place only with God.
 Only with God.
 God, who fights through men against Blind Force and Night and Non-Existence; who is the end, who is the meaning."
 The novel was used as a text at chaplains' school, and was embraced by military officers and religious leaders.